-Pumpkin and Pumpkin Seeds for Healthy Eyes, Heart, Skin, Hair, Weight Loss & More!
+Pumpkin Seeds and Pumpkin for Health – Healthy Eyes, Heart, Skin, Hair, Weight Loss & More!

 Commonly viewed as a vegetable, pumpkin is scientifically a fruit, as it contains seeds.
-Nutritionally it is more similar to vegetables than fruits.
+However, nutritionally it’s more similar to vegetables than fruits.
 Pumpkin has a range of fantastic health benefits, including being one of the best-known sources of beta-carotene.

 Eye Health: Beta-carotene is a powerful antioxidant.
 It also gives orange vegetables and fruits their vibrant color.
 The body converts any ingested beta-carotene into vitamin A. Vitamin A is essential for eye health and helps the retina absorb and process light.
 One cup of pumpkin contains over 200 percent of most people’s recommended daily intake of vitamin A, making it an outstanding option for optical health.
 Studies show that vitamin A can also strengthen your immune system and help fight infections.
 (1) (2)